Skip to main content

 Central Provident Fund (CPF)

 It’s important to note that foreign nationals and their employers are not required to contribute to the CPF.
-However, foreign employees who become Singapore permanent residents, along with their employers, may contribute at reduced rates for their first two years.
+However, foreign employees who become Singapore permanent residents, along with their employers, may contribute at reduced rates for their first 2 years.

 For further details, please refer to the Employment Income section under Income Determination and Personal Deductions for related information.